mikeyEcology/MLWIC/README.md

 *Note: At this point, `MLWIC` will only run on MacIntosh computers.
 You can attempt to use Windows, but Step 3 will require more work on your part.
 We hope to eventually optimize `MLWIC` for windows as well (see note below).
 If you do not already have it, you will need to install Anaconda <b>using the Python 2.7 version</b> found [here](https://www.anaconda.com/download/#macos).

-<b>Step 0: Install TensorFlow on your computer.</b> The function `tensoflow` will do this on Macintosh and Ubuntu machines, but the installation of this software is incosistent.
-If you have trouble using our function, you can try doing this independently by following the directions [here](https://www.tensorflow.org/install/).

-<b>Step 1: Download the L1 folder from this [link](https://drive.google.com/file/d/1_VH78A9AgCErMIcsbOlNEBXgASx2pRsP/view?usp=sharing).</b> After clinking on the link, a new tab will open showing L1.zip.
-Download this folder by clicking on the download button in the upper right hand corner (looks like an arrow pointing down to a line).
-Unzip the folder and then store this L1 folder in a location that makes sense on your computer (e.g., Desktop).
-Note the location, as you will specify this as `model_dir` when you run the functions `classify`, `make_output`, and `train`.

-<b>Step 2: In the R console, install the `MLWIC` package using the command</b>
+<b>Step 1: In the R console, install the `MLWIC` package using the command</b>
 ```
 devtools::install_github("MLWIC")
 # then load the MLWIC library
 library(MLWIC)
 ```

+<b>Step 2: Install TensorFlow on your computer.</b> The function `tensoflow` will do this on Macintosh and Ubuntu machines, but the installation of this software is incosistent.
+If you have trouble using our function, you can try doing this independently by following the directions [here](https://www.tensorflow.org/install/).

+<b>Step 3: Download the L1 folder from this [link](https://drive.google.com/file/d/1_VH78A9AgCErMIcsbOlNEBXgASx2pRsP/view?usp=sharing).</b> After clinking on the link, a new tab will open showing L1.zip.
+Download this folder by clicking on the download button in the upper right hand corner (looks like an arrow pointing down to a line).
+Unzip the folder and then store this L1 folder in a location that makes sense on your computer (e.g., Desktop).
+Note the location, as you will specify this as `model_dir` when you run the functions `classify`, `make_output`, and `train`.

-<b>Step 3: Setup your environment for using `MLWIC`</b>
+<b>Step 4: Setup your environment for using `MLWIC`</b>
 ```
 setup()
 ```
 `python_loc` is the location of Python 2.7 on your computer.
 On Macs, it is often in the default directory.
 This function installs necessary software including TensorFlow and several necessary Python packages.
 Running this function will take some time.

 <b>Classify your images using `classify`.</b> Run the Species Level model (from Tabak et al.) on your images.
 If you have images with associated labels (you have already classified the animals in the images), you can check the model's function on your images. \
 <b>A)</b> Place all of your images in one folder, each image must have a unique name.
 The absolute location of this folder will be your `path_prefix`. \